 - Where do you plan to go from here?
 What is your plan to continue in the ways you have learned?

-Applicants must have an accredited, theological master’s degree as well as significant ministry experience (typically five years) that enables them to engage as a ministry peer with other students pursuing an advanced, professional doctorate.
+Applicants must have an accredited, theological master’s degree as well as significant post-master’s ministry experience (at least five years) that enables them to engage as a ministry peer with other students pursuing an advanced, professional doctorate.
 The DMin application will look for applicants with a clear understanding of their ministry identity and calling, and a readiness to engage in ongoing personal and spiritual formation.

 Applying is simple.
 To start you can complete and submit your application online.